 In order to receive your residence permit in time for you to travel to Sweden before you begin your studies, it is important that you submit your residence permit application as soon as possible after having received your Notification of Selection Results and paid the first instalment of your tuition fee.

 Citizens of Switzerland need a residence permit to study in Sweden.
-For more information, please see the following link to the Swedish Migration Board's website:
+For more information, please see the following link to the Swedish Migration Agency's website:

 As an EU citizen you have the right to work, study or live in Sweden without a residence permit.
-If you can support yourself, you automatically have right of residence in Sweden and do not need to contact the Swedish Migration Board.
-For more information, please follow the link to the Swedish Migration Board's website:
+If you can support yourself, you automatically have right of residence in Sweden and do not need to contact the Swedish Migration Agency.
+For more information, please follow the link to the Swedish Migration Agency's website:

 Photo Credit: Sofia Sabel/Image Bank Sweden